-- The rigid chipboard inside is unfinished and visible
+- Chipboard inside is unfinished and visible

-- Wrapped entirely so no chipboard is left exposed
+- Wrapped entirely.
+No chipboard exposed

 - The inner chipboard is in separate pieces for each face of the box

-- No tape is used before wrapping boxes
+- No tape before wrapping boxes

 - Thicker chipboard (or greyboard) at 2 – 3 mm thicknesses

 - Laminated with different finishing options

 But how do rigid boxes reach this finished state?
 To keep things simple, we have split up the process of constructing one of these high-end boxes into four simple steps that apply to both options:

 - Sizing – The box starts as a flat paperboard that is first cut and scored to the correct size.